Communications and Community Engagement

 The Communications and Community Engagement Department oversees planning and logistical aspects of several special events, including:

-Each year, the district hosts a College and Career Fair for nearly 13,000 students in grades 8-12 and families interested in meeting with the experts for information about college options and career opportunities.
+Each year, CCE assists the district in hosting a variety of college and career fairs for nearly 13,000 students in grades 8-12 and families interested in meeting with the experts for information about college options and career opportunities.
 Participating colleges, universities, employers, career and technical education organizations and DVUSD administrators and counselors are available for questions and appointments.
-Donated prizes such as a laptop, a bike, tablets and more are given away throughout the event.
+These events include: The Tri-University Tour (August), The Private University Tour (September), High School to Career Expo (November), and Find your Career Tour (March).

 - Longevity Reception